CISecurity/CCPD-Docs/docs/source/Configuration Options.md

 ------------------

 # CIS WorkBench Integration #

+**Integration to CIS WorkBench has been temporarily disabled in version 3 of Dashboard.
+This feature will return in 2023 and coordinate with new Dashboard retrieval method in CIS WorkBench.**

 This feature is an optional service provided to members to receive automatic notifications in the CIS-CAT Pro Dashboard Inbox on new CIS-CAT Pro releases.
 This option requires a direct internet connection.
 A connection through a proxy is not supported.
 Only admin users of Dashboard can configure this connection.